Unix commands I need often

 • Very fast due to parallelized directory traversal.

-• Uses colors to highlight different file types (same as ls).
+• Uses colours to highlight different file types (same as ls).

 • Supports parallel command execution